quantumlib/Cirq/docs/tutorial.md

 that two `Moment`s were created was that the `append` method uses an `InsertStrategy` of `NEW_THEN_INLINE`. `InsertStrategy`s describe how new insertions into `Circuit`s place their gates.
-Details of these strategies can be found in the (circuit documentation)[circuits.md].
+Details of these strategies can be found in the [circuit documentation](/docs/circuits.md).
 If we wanted to insert the gates so that they form one `Moment`, we could instead use the `EARLIEST` insertion strategy:
 ```python